Sales & Marketing Tips

 - Create a web page that shows your calendar and availability.
 Send the link inside of your email and ask agents to "pin" the URL to their smartphone homescreens after opening it in their mobile browser.

 - Create a electronic business card that agents can "pin" to their smartphone homescreens.
 There are several web-based electronic business card vendors whose products will not require agents to download or install anything to their phones.
-(See InspectorCard for an industry-specific virtual business card.)
+(See ShareCard for industry-specific virtual business cards.)

 - Suggest two dates and times for a personal phone call between you and the agent.
 Ask the agent to reply with the best one (or an alternate).
 The fact that the agent replies shows their interest in forming a relationship with you.